EdFarrell/MilkMachine/README.md

 - The plugin can be copy/pasted from /src/MilkMachine directly into the QGIS plugin directory, or installed from the QGIS Plugin Repository.
 - "Install" the plugin using the QGIS Desktop plugin manager (Plugins > Manage and Install Plugins...).
 MilkMachine should show up in the "Installed" tab.
 Make sure that it is checked.
 See http://docs.qgis.org/1.8/en/docs/user_manual/plugins/plugins.html for full documentation.
-- MilkMachine is currently an "experimental" plugin, so make sure that options is checked in the plugin manager (in Settings...).

 #### Install Directories (don't worry about this is you install from the Repository)
 - Windows: C:\Users\<username>\.qgis2\python\plugins